PeterCamilleri/CX16/tools/README.md

 blind you in the present.

 I have no affiliation in any way with Git, GitHub, Microsoft or any of their subsidiaries, partners, or associates.
+And now some hillbilly git humor:

     git -r done

-Some hillbilly git humor ;-)

 ## Notepad++